April 6-8, 2018

-Step 1: RSVP for Camp-o-ree by January roundtable Step 2: Registration opens in January
+Step 1: RSVP for Camp-o-ree by January roundtable Step 2: Register

 About the Camporee

 The events at the camporee will foster skills for the first-year Scouts to the youth who are expanding their leadership skills.
 The program reinforces Boy Scout values, procedures, methods, and skills along with some friendly competition.
 It is a boy-led program.
 Scouts will enjoy the thrill of competing with other troops in the district which will is likely to encourage them to rehone their outdoors skills.
 Over 450 Scouts and Scouters typically attend the event.